MossDog/Game/README.md

 - Improved health and damage system to be more viable, could see further change.
 - Enemy cooldown times now work properly.
 - player now regenerates health over time
+- fire function now split into drawbeam and dealdmg to accomodate different firing methods

 ## Notes
 - There are redundant libraries in /lib/.